Haden Hill Park: Haden Hall

 Haden Hall is almost semi-detached to the Victorian house.
 It is sometimes called the 'Tudor Hall' but it is neither Tudor nor actually a Hall as the name Hall would suggest a medieval manor house.
 However, Haden Hall (or any earlier building on the site) was not a manor house or home of a Lord of the Manor.
 It was probably built around the late 1600s as the home of the moderately wealthy Haden family who, around that time, had begun to call themselves gentlemen as their wealth and status grew.
 Architectural evidence suggests that the Hall was later split into two dwellings.
 By the time Haden-Best inherited in the 1870s he wished to build a new house to live in, and the Hall was then occupied by his ageing aunt and later by his adopted daughter and her family.

 The Hall has been rebuilt and restored many times over its lifetime, and today is largely a copy of the building which once stood there.
 It is not known how much of the historic fabric remains.

-In the eighteenth century, a large Dovecote was built to the east of Haden Hall, which still stands.
+A brick dovecote possibly originating from the seventeenth century is linked by a wall to the east side of the Hall.